Storage Pricing Calculator: Cost Per GB and Monthly Cost

 Interpretation

-• If request costs dominate, add a request fee or add-on.
+• If request or retrieval-sensitive costs dominate, test a separate request or retrieval charge instead of inflating the base GB-month rate.

 Use cases